invertase/react-native-firebase/docs/auth/phone-auth.md

 Ensure that all parts of step 1 and 2 from [the official firebase Android phone auth docs](https://firebase.google.com/docs/auth/android/phone-auth#enable-phone-number-sign-in-for-your-firebase-project) have been followed.

-To bypass Play Integrity for manual testing, you may [force Recaptcha to be used](https://rnfirebase.io/reference/auth/authsettings#appVerificationDisabledForTesting) prior to calling [verifyPhoneNumber](https://rnfirebase.io/reference/auth/phoneauthprovider#verifyPhoneNumber).
+To bypass Play Integrity for manual testing, you may [force reCAPTCHA to be used](https://rnfirebase.io/reference/auth/authsettings#appVerificationDisabledForTesting) prior to calling [`verifyPhoneNumber`](https://rnfirebase.io/reference/auth/phoneauthprovider#verifyPhoneNumber).

 # Expo Setup